 Let's have a discussion about "down there".
-Pelvic Floor Physiotherapist are physiotherapist that are trained to assess and treat of the women's and men's pelvic floor muscles.
+Physiotherapist that specialize in Pelvic Health have the experience and knowledge to assess and treat of the pelvic floor muscles.
 Find out more on how we approach sexual health, bowel and bladder function.

 What is considered chronic/persistent pain?
 Any pain that's been present past the normal period of healing, over 12 weeks.
 We have made tremendous leap into understanding this pain in the past few years.
 However, what we were learning in research, wasn't applied in the medical and rehab field.
 Find out more on how we should be treating pain.